Wednesday, April 29, 2009

 They were quite tasty in a form of the french breakfast sandwich

-is salt, butter, french bread and sliced radishes.
+The original version of the sandwich is salt, butter, french bread and sliced radishes.
 Use your imagination.

 My radish plantation, the first harvest and radishes on wholewheat with butter and seas salt.